-Join us on 29 June for an introduction to broadband NMR spectroscopy – and see how the Oxford Instruments X-Pulse enables applications using a wide range of nuclei
+Join us for an introduction to broadband NMR spectroscopy – and see how the Oxford Instruments X-Pulse enables applications using a wide range of nuclei

 Broadband NMR spectroscopy is now used in a wide range of industries.
 More portable and user-friendly than ever before, this exciting technology can improve workflow efficiency, streamline complex tasks and save countless hours.